 - Optune Gio is approved for new or recurrent glioblastoma (GBM)

-- Optune Lua is approved for pleural mesothelioma that can’t be removed with surgery, as well as for metastatic non-small cell lung cancer that's grown during or after treatment with chemo.
+- Optune Lua is approved for pleural mesothelioma that can’t be removed with surgery and metastatic non-small cell lung cancer that’s grown during or after treatment with chemo.

 Research studies are also looking at using TTFields for other types of cancers, such as pancreatic cancer.

-TTFields do use radiation, but it’s a different type of radiation than traditional radiation therapy.
+TTFields devices do use radiation, but it’s different from traditional radiation therapy.
 The electrical fields created in TTFields are a type of non-ionizing radiation.
 Other types of non-ionizing radiation include radio waves, microwaves, and visible and infrared light.

-Non-ionizing radiation doesn’t have as much energy as ionizing radiation does.
+Non-ionizing radiation doesn’t have as much energy as ionizing radiation.
 Traditional radiation therapy uses high-energy ionizing radiation to kill cancer cells.
-Ionizing radiation can damage healthy cells nearby, which can cause side effects.
+Ionizing radiation can hurt healthy cells nearby and possibly cause side effects.

-Side effects of TTFields devices are usually limited to the electrode sites.
-They can include:
+Side effects of treatment with TTFields devices are usually limited to the electrode sites.
+The electrodes are applied to the skin with adhesive patches.
+Side effects can include:

 - Skin irritation